Skip to Content

 Near the Bow River’s bend, where trains typically pass by with a gorgeous mountain backdrop, this is an excellent place to stop for a photo.
 Keep a watch out for the viewing signs and park across the highway in the little parking lot.

 The best photos are captured when a train approaches the bend and is perfectly framed in the photo.
-On a weekday, when trains operate every hour or so, is the best time to catch a train.
+Weekdays when the trains operate every hour or so is the best time to catch the train.

 This is without a doubt one of the best photo stops of your entire road trip.
 Honestly, you just have to stop here and snap a few photos!